Skip to main content

 • Soundproofing — Often overlooked but invaluable for sleep quality

 Security features are particularly important in urban living.
 Look for buildings with controlled access, security cameras, and ideally a concierge or front desk staff during peak hours.
+That’s something I don’t let my clients skip over—you want to feel safe coming home at night.

 How Do You Get Around Dallas Without a Car?

 One of the biggest advantages of living near downtown Dallas is the transportation connectivity.
-The DART system, including both light rail and bus routes, converges downtown, giving you access to DFW Airport, suburban job centers, and entertainment districts throughout the metroplex.
+The DART system, including both light rail and bus routes, converges downtown, giving you access to DFW Airport, suburban job centers, and entertainment districts throughout the Metroplex.

 Bike-sharing programs and scooter rentals have made short-distance travel even more convenient.
 Many newer apartment buildings include bike storage and maintenance stations, recognizing that cycling is an increasingly popular transportation option.